CalcBase – Business Calculators

 What is the current UK VAT rate?

 The standard UK VAT rate is 20%.
-A reduced rate of 5% applies to some goods and services like home energy.
-Some items such as most food and children's clothing are zero-rated at 0%.
+A reduced rate of 5% applies to some goods and services such as home energy and certain renovation works.
+Some items such as most food, children's clothing, and books are zero-rated at 0%.
+Always check HMRC guidance for your specific product or service.

 Is VAT the same as sales tax?